The Burnett Ranches’ legacy and the stories of the people behind the brand have been well-known in Texas for years.

 Her board directorships reflected her wide-ranging interests.
 In addition to the Kimbell Art Foundation and the Georgia O’Keeffe Museum, she was director of the Texas and Southwestern Cattle Raisers Association in Fort Worth; member of the Board of Overseers of Memorial Sloan Kettering Cancer Centre in New York City; and director emeritus of the National Cowboy Hall of Fame in Oklahoma City, among others.
 Her past directorships included the board of regents of Texas Tech University, The Museum of Modern Art in New York and The Fort Worth Stock Show & Rodeo.

 Her many awards include the 2001 National Golden Spur Award from the National Ranching Heritage Center; Great Woman of Texas in 2003; the Bill King Award for Agriculture in 2007, of which she was the first woman to receive this award; and in 1996 the Governor’s Award for Excellence in the Arts in Santa Fe.
-She was inducted into the National Cowgirl Museum and Hall of Fame in 2005; the American Quarter Horse Association’s Hall of Fame in 2007 and The Great Hall of Westerners National Cowboy & Western Heritage Museum in 2009.
+In addition, she was inducted into the National Cowgirl Museum and Hall of Fame in 2005, the American Quarter Horse Association’s Hall of Fame in 2007, and The Great Hall of Westerners National Cowboy & Western Heritage Museum in 2009.

 As a woman of faith, Marion was a life-long member of St. Andrew’s Episcopal Church of Fort Worth.

 Her influence lives on as she left an easy trail to follow – it’s marked with honesty, integrity, loyalty, dedication, conviction, and a practice of common decency and respect for your fellow human every day.